Hey, don’t call me sir, my name is Arish. You can call me that.

 In the studio, I found my first professional mentor—Arish Fyzee.
 Although, I had some years of experience before joining.
 But I never had any mentor as such.
 For the first time, I was interacting with someone having decades of international experience and finesse.

 I think Arish has been working in the creative industry before I was born and he has done some fantastic work with people across the globe.

-Many know him on this planet but I was fortunate to work with him day and night while the stdio was being set-up.
+Many know him on this planet but I was fortunate to work with him day and night while the studio was being set-up.
 I used to stay in the studio itself and he was our boss.

 After working with Arish, I came to know about visual story-telling in ways that I never could have imagined.
 He’s the only creative man whom I have never seen in anger; anytime in 10 years.

-On the outside he was our boss but on the inside, he still is a good friend.
-And he still call me that when we meet.
+On the outside, he was our boss but on the inside, he still is a good friend.
+And he still calls me that when we meet.

 And you know what?